SYS ONLINE

 The moment will arrive.
 The question is what version of you will be in the room when it does.

 We call the protocol See It, Feel It, Trust It.
 It has been refined inside the Spurs locker room before championship games, inside PGA Tour pre-shot routines before major championship putts, and inside F-16 cockpits before combat sorties.

 The protocol scales.
 It works.
 This step walks you through it.

-Most operators have heard the word visualization and assume they know what it means.
+Most founders have heard the word visualization and assume they know what it means.
 They close their eyes and picture themselves succeeding.
 The picture is abstract.
 I see myself closing the deal.
 That is not the See step.
 That is wishing.

-The See step requires the actual scene with the actual sensory detail.
 For a pitch: see the room, the listener's body language during the strongest moments, the specific moment they say yes, the words they say.
 Hear the words.
 Feel the handshake that follows.
 See the calendar invite for the follow-up.

 For a difficult conversation: see the room, the other person's expression as they hear what you have to say, the specific moment when their posture shifts from defensive to receptive, the words they speak in response.
-Hear the conversation continuing past the difficult moment.
-Feel the relational quality after the conversation has ended.

-The See step is about the outcome.
-The Feel step is about the process.
-The operator who jumps from outcome visualization to execution loses the connection between them.
+The founder who jumps from outcome visualization to execution loses the connection between them.
 The Feel step rebuilds the bridge.

 The discipline is body-based, not instructional.
 You are not telling yourself "remember to mention the key benefit on slide three."
 Instructions interfere with trained execution.
 The Feel step rehearses the body sensations of doing it well, not the instructions for how to do it.

 For a difficult conversation: feel your breath slow and deep before you begin.
 Feel your face relaxed rather than tight.
 Feel your voice level rather than elevated.
 Feel the patience in your body that allows silence after you have made your statement.
-Feel the readiness to listen rather than to defend.

 The Feel step is faster than the See step.
 Sixty seconds is typical.
 The step is faster because it is rehearsing what the body already knows how to do, not constructing a new mental scene.